kiku18/BMI-fitness-calcualator/README.md

 # BMI-fitness-calcualator

- ### BMI Calcualtor that I had done earlier was using HTML, CSS and Javascript.Now I recreated the same in React using Styled compoents.
+ ### Earlier had done BMI Calculator was using HTML, CSS and Javascript.Now I have recreated the same in React JS using Styled components.

+ ### Here I have used React JS Styled components to write CSS stles in JS and used useState hooks.